silverailscolo/ejb/_pages/en-us/gallery-our_cars.md

 ## 2013: Chevrolet Trans Sport #3

 <p>After the fuel lines started to leak, we decided to buy a new car.
-Seating for 6 led to the last 2005 edition of the same Chevrolet model, equipped with Versatrak all wheel drive.<p>
+Seating for 6 led to the last 2005 edition of the same Chevrolet model, equipped with Versatrak all-wheel drive.<p>
 <div class="row">
 <div class="col-sm">
 <figure><img src='{{ "/assets/img-noresample/our_cars/IMG_6377_Transport3-565x370.jpg" | relative_url }}' alt='TransSport voorzijde' class='img-fluid' >